aiforged/docs/docs/custom-service-code/basemodule/enums/documentstatus.md

 * Hide from active views but keep temporarily for recovery/audit window.

-Tip:
+!!! tip

-* Avoid business logic on Deleted items; treat as non-actionable.
+    Avoid business logic on Deleted items; treat as non-actionable.

 ***